July 25, 20190 mins read

 Unique to the .NET ecosystem, 75% of the top twenty vulnerabilities have a high severity rating

-Our lovely handcrafted pdf report contains all of this information and more in one place.
-It is free to download:
+Our lovely handcrafted pdf report contains all of this information and more in one place, and it's free to download.

 In the first part of this report, we learned about the .NET ecosystem and discussed what a typical project looks like in terms of direct and indirect dependencies.
 In this part of the report, we are going to examine the twenty known vulnerabilities found most often by Snyk project scans.
 We also take a look at those vulnerabilities' corresponding libraries.
 For an ecosystem level discussion of known vulnerability types and severities, please see the final section of the report.

 The most commonly seen vulnerabilities in .NET projects

 Now let’s look at the top ten libraries that currently are impacting our users most, because they most frequently appear in Snyk project scans.Let’s start by looking at the characteristics of the top 10, and then take a deeper look at three of these libraries that include particularly interesting vulnerabilities.
 Included in the table are the minimum version upgrades you need to make to move to a vuln- free version.

 When reviewing this table, a few things stand out.
 First, the ASP.NET Core Kestrel cross-platform web server is both popular, and has seen a number of high severity vulnerabilities derived from several different related libraries.

 Second, the total number of vulnerabilities for these libraries is generally low, but the severities are generally high.
 Using the Snyk vulnerability database and data from the NuGet registry, let’s dig into the top three of these libraries to learn how they are used, how popular they are, and what known vulnerabilities they contain.